aadilmallick/my-notes-docusaurus/docs/deno/02-standard-lib.md

 ### JSX Server Side (Preact)

-Here are the steps to setup JSX in Deno:
+Here are the steps to setup JSX in Deno using preact

 1. Add these settings to the `deno.json`: